farmotive/kex/README.md

 > Use the [Homebrew](https://brew.sh/) package manager:
 >
 >     brew install kex
->
-> this will also set up bash/zsh completion scripts automatically.

 **Other platforms:**

 - Download the `kex` script
 - Add it somewhere in your PATH
 - Make it executable (`chmod +x`)
-- You can also install bash/zsh [completion scripts](completion/) manually.

 -----